TianYutong036/gp64/README.md

 ```
 user_login
 ```
-Users need to log in using their ID and passwords before entering the system for security.
+Users need input their ID and passwords to log in before entering the system for security.
+(They only have 3 attempts to enter the password.)
 User information is stored in a file “user_info.txt”(it is unreadable to the user).
+For this system we assume that there is only one user whose name is Kit.

 ```
 show_records